 The chancellor has sent out a word of caution to the public saying that tax cuts this autumn will be prevented by high inflation as the Bank of England show signs of, yet another, rate rise in a bid to ease cost of living pressures.

-Jeremy Hunt said that due to the danger of overstimulating the economy, making it harder to bring inflation down, he would be cautious about putting cash into consumers’ pockets in his November package.
+Jeremy Hunt said that due to the danger of overstimulating the economy, making it harder to bring it down, he would be cautious about putting cash into consumers’ pockets in his November package.

 In an interview, Hunt stated that “When you’re trying to bring down inflation, you have to be really careful not to pump extra money into the economy, as much as you would like to – not to pump extra money into people’s pockets – because that can push up prices and keep inflation higher for longer.”